Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Align space types with actual work patterns

 Workplace strategies fail when they're built on assumptions rather than occupancy data.
 The shift to hybrid work fundamentally changed what employees need from the office.
-Most people now come in specifically for collaboration, which means the total amount of individual desks you need has dropped while demand for meeting spaces and team areas has increased.
+Most people now come in specifically for collaboration, which means the total number of individual desks you need has dropped while demand for meeting spaces and team areas has increased.

 Review your space planning against actual usage.
 If employees consistently book huddle rooms for quick two-person conversations but struggle to find space for larger team meetings, you have a space requirements mismatch.
 The solution isn't necessarily adding square footage but rather reconfiguring existing space to match the work happening inside it.